KCIA Part 150 Study Draft Noise Compatibility Program Public Hearing (in-person and virtual option)

 Vision 2045 Airport Plan Update Banner

-The Vision 2045 Airport Plan will evaluate how KCIA can evolve and adapt to meet future aviation needs and maintain its status as a world-class airport.
+The Vision 2045 Airport Plan will evaluate how KCIA can evolve and adapt to meet future aviation needs and become a world-class airport.
 The Vision 2045 Airport Plan will identify projects KCIA would implement to continue to operate safely and efficiently while meeting changing aviation demand.
 Vision 2045 will follow long-range facility planning guidance from the FAA and will also account for potential environmental and socioeconomic impacts.

 Read more about the Vision 2045 Airport Plan